avanuser/Mailing-program-with-GUI/README.md

-# Mailing program
+# Mailing program with GUI (Python, Qt)
-Mailing program can be used for e-mail newsletters.
+The program can be used for e-mail newsletters.
 The list of names and addresses for distribution is stored in a plain text file in the format:

 name1; addr1@company1.com